masters3d/swift-evolution/proposals/00-Replace ?: Ternary Operator with if-then-else expression.md

   result = if cond then "ABC" else "CDF"
 ```

-Many of these approaches were explored in the thread, the "then" approach seemed superior to alternatives likes python’s middle conditional .
+Many of these approaches were explored in the thread, the "then" approach seemed superior to alternatives like python’s middle conditional .

 ``` python
 result = "ABC" if cond else “CDF"